How to choose an epoch converter without stealing the tool job

 - Date to epoch: choose 2026-01-01 00:00:00 UTC and get 1767225600

-- Unix time to timestamp: usually the same value, but confirm whether the target expects seconds or milliseconds
+- Confirm whether the target expects seconds or milliseconds before you copy the result

 What to verify before copying a converted value